 December 9, 2017

 Was a great day until my husband called to tell me he was on his way home from work (normal occurrence).
 I tried going from reading a book while on my recliner to transferring myself to my wheelchair to make supper.
-Somehow managed to miss the wheelchair (it was within arm’s reach)!
+Normal habit, but this time I somehow managed to miss the wheelchair (it was within arm’s reach, no there was no actual butter on my fingers)!

 Pain shot up my legs and back.
 My phone was still setting on the arm of my recliner.
 Could not call for help (who would I call any way)?
 So I remained on the floor unable to move my arms or legs because of the radiating pain, until he somehow managed to get through the annoying rush hour traffic to our house.